core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 only if queried using a link-local source address, it may also respond with a link-local address in the authority component of the proxy URI.

-Unless the device makes resources discoverable at `coap+tcp://[2001:db8::1]/.well-known/core` or another discovery mechanism, clients may not assume that `coap+tcp://[2001:db8::1]/sensors/temp` is a valid resource (let alone has any relation to the other resource on the same path).
+Unless the device makes resources discoverable at `coap+tcp://[2001:db8::1]/.well-known/core` or another discovery mechanism, clients may not assume that `coap+tcp://[2001:db8::1]/sensors/temp` is a valid resource (let alone is equivalent to the other resource on the same path).
 The server advertising itself like this may reject any request on CoAP-over-TCP unless they contain a Proxy-Scheme option.

 Clients that want to access the device using CoAP-over-TCP would send a request